maykinmedia/objects-api/docs/api/usage.rst

 Retrieve objects of certain object type
 ---------------------------------------

-The Objects API supports different filter and search options.
+The API supports different filter and search options.
 You can filter objects by:

 * object type